ronny-rentner/UltraDict/readme.md

 it is not visible or accessible to new processes.
 All existing, still connected processes can continue to use the dict.

-`recurse`: If True, any nested dict objects will be automaticall wrapped in an `UltraDict` allowing transparent nested updates.
+`recurse`: If True, any nested dict objects will be automatically wrapped in an `UltraDict` allowing transparent nested updates.

 `recurse_register`: Has to be either the `name` of an UltraDict or an UltraDict instance itself.
 Will be used internally to keep track of dynamically created, recursive UltraDicts for proper cleanup when using `recurse=True`.
 Usually does not have to be set by the user.